 The Corporation's current cash and cash flow from any reserves subsequently acquired will not be sufficient to fund its ongoing activities at all times.
 The Corporation will require additional funding in order to satisfy its capital expenditure requirements and carry out its oil and gas acquisition, exploration and development activities.
+There can be no assurance that debt or equity financing, or cash generated by operations will be available or sufficient to meet these requirements or for other corporate purposes or, if debt or equity financing is available, that it will be on terms acceptable to the Corporation.
 Failure to obtain such funding on a timely basis could cause the Corporation to forfeit its interest in certain properties, miss certain acquisition opportunities and reduce or terminate its operations.
 If the Corporation's revenues from any reserves subsequently acquired decrease as a result of lower oil and natural gas prices or otherwise, it will affect the Corporation's ability to spend the necessary capital to replace its reserves or to maintain its production.
-In these circumstances, no assurance can be given that additional capital will be available at all or available on terms acceptable to the Corporation.